lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 One where women - and anyone else who didn't identify as a big manly man - weren't invited.

-At the front of the room - standing on a hamster cage and gesturing with his hands like he was parting a great red sea, but in fact was parting a great sweaty sea - was a very thin man with a real pita bread for a head...
+At the front of the room - standing on a hamster cage and gesturing with his hands like he was parting a great red sea, but in fact was parting a great sweaty sea - was a very thin man with a real pitta bread for a head...

 And he was mid speech - declaration even - saying...